• Search

 Recipe Notes

-• This recipe has the potential to be extremely spicy.
-Hopefully, you love spicy foods as much as I do and this won’t be a problem.
-If you’re sensitive to spicy food, pick a smoked sausage that is mild (generally speaking, andouille sausage is on the spicier side).
-Also, careful with the cayenne as it is made from dried and ground hot chili peppers.
+• This recipe has the potential to be very spicy.
+If you’re sensitive to spicy food, pick a mild smoked sausage (andouille sausage is generally on the spicier side).
+Also, be careful with the cayenne, as it is made from dried and ground hot chili peppers.

 • As the name implies, this dish is traditionally served with rice.
 Any kind of long-grain white rice is perfect, but honestly, feel free to serve this with whatever you’re craving, like brown rice, quinoa, or couscous.

-• I have never tried Popeye’s red beans and rice so I definitely cannot even begin to compare the two.
+• I have never tried Popeye’s red beans and rice, so I definitely cannot compare them.

 • If you’d like, mash some beans with the softened veggies.
 This will create a creamier texture and appearance, but the taste will be the same.